Eridu-Coders/m1/README.md

 ```
 doxygen Doxyfile
 ```
 from the project Root directory.
 The creates the directory `Doc`.
-Load the file `Doc/html/index.htm` to view the documentation.
+Load the file `Doc/html/index.htm` into your browser to view the documentation.

 ![](https://github.com/Eridu-Coders/m1/blob/main/ShankhaChakra.png?raw=true)